developer-zebra/developer-zebra-site/src/enterprise-keyboard/1-0/guide/setup/index.md

 Enterprise Keyboard setup is now complete.

 ### Automated Installation
 Enterprise Keyboard can be installed from an organization's own MDM server to multiple managed devices in the same way as other Android apps.
-Alternatively, remote deployment and management--including the configuration of EKB settings--can be accomplished through Zebra's [EMDK](/emdk-for-android/4-0/guide/about) or [StageNow](/stagenow/2-2/about/) tools using the [App Manager](/mx/#app-manager) service.
+Alternatively, remote deployment and management--including the configuration of Enterprise Keyboard settings--can be accomplished through Zebra's [EMDK](/emdk-for-android/4-0/guide/about) or [StageNow](/stagenow/2-2/about/) tools using the [App Manager](/mx/#app-manager) service.

 In the Android Settings panel:
 1. <b>Open Language and input</b>